ComedicChimera/whirlwind/docs/type-system.md

 type (strings are considered primitive in Whirlwind), and a boolean type.

 **References**
-See explanation of the reference type in the [Memory Model Documentation](memory-model.md)
+A reference type is used to reference another value allocated in memory.

 **Tuples**
 A tuple is an ordered n-tuple of variously typed values.
 Eg. the pair `(int, string)` is